 - That complex challenges are addressed through inclusive and diverse participation within organizations, communities, and states and regions.

-- Success occurs when people are engage in participatory processes that draw upon their wisdom and collective experience.
+- Success occurs when people are engaging in participatory processes that draw upon their wisdom and collective experience.

 - That systems thinking, adult learning theory, popular education and research, and community organizing methodologies all create a powerful practice for enabling positive change.